Why the Health and Wellness Industry Is a Mess (And How to Navigate It)

 The Research Problem

-Most studies are designed to answer very specific questions, under very specific conditions, using very specific groups of people.
-A study on intermittent fasting in healthy 25-year-old men tells you absolutely nothing about whether it's right for a 38-year-old woman with PCOS and a high-stress job.
+We're told to "follow the science" but science isn't as straightforward as it sounds.
+Most studies, and good research, is designed to answer very specific questions, under very specific conditions, using very specific groups of people.
+But a study on intermittent fasting in healthy 25-year-old men tells you absolutely nothing about whether it's right for a 38-year-old woman with PCOS and a high-stress job.

 Your Body Isn't a Laboratory

-Two people can eat the exact same diet and have completely opposite results.
-One feels energised, loses weight, and sleeps better.
-The other feels exhausted, gains weight, and can't focus.
+What makes health so frustratingly complex is that fact we're all different.
+Two people can eat the exact same diet and have completely different results.
+One feels energised, loses weight, and sleeps better whilst the other feels exhausted, gains weight, and can't focus.

 Science Changes